 We celebrate a moment that we have been working towards for years - actually decades.
 Nonviolence International's longtime director, Michael Beer, has released his first book and it's an important one.
 Michael has updated Gene Sharp's seminal text training the world in the value of nonviolent tactics.
-We are pleased that our friends at ICNC, who published this book, have now translated it into both Spanish and Farsi.
+We are pleased that our friends at ICNC, who published this book, have now translated it into both Spanish, Turkish, and Farsi.
 Get your copy and sign up to help below.

 Click any item in this list to go to that part of the page.